 12.1.
 MailerCheck will provide the Customer with reasonable cooperation, information and assistance as needed to fulfill the Customer’s obligation under EU Data Protection Law, including as needed to carry out a data protection impact assessment related to the Customer’s use of the Services (in each case to the extent the Customer does not otherwise have access to the relevant information, and such information is in MailerCheck’s control).
 Without limiting the foregoing, MailerCheck shall provide reasonable assistance to the Customer in the cooperation or prior consultation with the Supervisory Authority in the performance of its tasks relating to this Section to the extent required by EU Data Protection Law.

 13.1.
 The Customer acknowledges that MailerCheck may transfer and process Customer Data to and in the United States and anywhere else in the world where MailerCheck, its affiliates or its Sub-Processors maintain data processing operations.
-MailerCheck shall at all times ensure that such transfers are made in compliance with the requirements of Data Protection Laws and this DPA.
+MailerCheck ensures that Standard Contractual Clauses approved by the European Commission are used in order that such transfers are made in compliance with the requirements of Data Protection Laws and this DPA.